OnionBrowser/OnionBrowser/README.md

-- Defaults to only accepting cookies and local storage for the duration of the session (until the last tab accessing that data closes) with an editable whitelist of hosts from which non-session data will be saved
+- Defaults to only accepting cookies and local storage for the duration of the session (until the last tab accessing that data closes) with an editable whitelist of hosts from which non-session data will be preserved

-- Auto-destroys non-whitelisted cookies and local storage (even within the same tab) that has not been accessed by any other tab within a configurable amount of time (defaults to 30 minutes) to improve privacy after browsing within a long-running tab
+- Auto-destroys non-whitelisted cookies and local storage (even within the same tab) that has not been accessed by any other tab within a configurable amount of time (defaults to 30 minutes) to improve privacy while browsing within a long-running tab

 - Cookie and localStorage database listing and deletion per-host